 - Worked with over 10 large IOUs to develop CIS strategies (e.g., risk mitigation, extension, and replacement). - Led an initiative to transform a large retail energy provider's customer care and billing operations through the evaluation and selection of a new CIS, the supporting technologies, and the systems integrator; provided regulatory support and ongoing executive coaching during the implementation.
 Provided regulatory testimony and support to justify CIS - initiatives.
-As president of Five Point, nurtured the development of its Advisory services practice into a leading IT strategy - Advisory services practice into a leading II strategy provider, focused predominantly on CIS/CRM; these capabilities, along with the balance of Five Point's utilities practice were successfully transitioned to EY in May 2014.
-As Head of Client Services at Vertex Business Services, - As Head of Client Services at Vertex Business Services, managed a portfolio of over 50 clients to provide a range of BPO, ITO, consulting and full meter-to-cash services from Vertex.
+As president of Five Point, nurtured the development of its Advisory services practice into a leading IT strategy provider, focused predominantly on CIS/CRM; these - provider, focused predominantly on CIS/CRM; these capabilities, along with the balance of Five Point's utilities practice were successfully transitioned to EY in May 2014.
+As Head of Client Services at Vertex Business Services, managed a portfolio of over 50 clients to provide a range of - As Head of Client Services at Vertex Business Services, managed a portfolio of over 50 clients to provide a range of BPO, ITO, consulting and full meter-to-cash services from Vertex.
 Responsibilities included P&L management of the accounts, service renewals and extensions, and managing the team of Client Executives responsible for effectively engaging with clients.
 In this capacity, frequently worked with clients on the technology utilization, including IVR.